zeddee/zeddee-src/content/tech posts/dont-email-your-passwords.md

 draft: false
 ---

-> **Updated 24 Aug 2019**: Got a response from the director of AI Industry Innovation(!thanks!).
+> **Updated 24 Aug 2019**: Got a response from the director of AI Industry Innovation(! thanks!).
 Makerspace _does_ hash the passwords; the password was stored temporarily just for the server send it to the user in an email.
 They've agreed to remove the password confirmation via email.

 > **Suggestion**: Set this up! https://securitytxt.org is a proposed IETF standard ([draft-foudil-securitytxt-07](https://tools.ietf.org/html/draft-foudil-securitytxt-07) for setting up a channel for reporting security issues for your site.